The Settlers: Heritage of Kings: Plot

 Having secured the allegiance of Crawford, the fellowship aid in local issues throughout the realm, gaining the support of Cleycourt, Barmecia, Folklung, and Norfolk.
-Along the way, they are joined by Ari (a thief), Pilgrim (a miner and demolitions expert), and Salim (a weapon and trap designer).
+Along the way, they are joined by Ari (a thief), Pilgrim (a miner and demolition expert), and Salim (a weapon and trap designer).
 They next travel to Kaloix.
 As they work to relieve a plague spreading through the villages, Ari is kidnapped by the princedom's regent, Mary De Mortfichet.
 The fellowship ultimately discover De Mortfichet herself is behind the plague; as punishment for the people refusing to ally with Mordred, she began to poison local rivers.
 They storm her keep, arresting her, and rescuing Ari, with whom Dario realises he has fallen in love.

 They next head to the ruins of the Old King's Castle, and secure the support of nearby Andala.
-As the Black Knights attempt to destroy the ruins, the fellowship defeat them, and are surprised when Kerberos willingly surrenders, claiming he was duped by Mordred, and that he can assist Dario.
-To this end, he gives them an artefact, and tells them the location of another.
+As the Black Knights attempt to destroy the ruins, the fellowship defeat them and are surprised when Kerberos willingly surrenders, claiming he was duped by Mordred, and that he can assist Dario.
+To this end, he gives them an artefact and tells them the location of another.
 They are also surprised to learn Kerberos is Helias's son; when Helias relinquished the throne to Keron, depriving Kerberos of what he felt was his birthright, he became bitter and joined Mordred.
 Finding the artefact where Kerberos said, the fellowship begin to trust him.

 They then head to Evelance, Mordred's home.
 As Mordred remains unaware that Kerberos has joined the fellowship, Kerberos goes on ahead, intending to disrupt Mordred's plans.
 Meanwhile, Dario gains the allegiance of the nearby city of Tendrel.
 However, the fellowship discover that Kerberos has double-crossed them, hoping to usurp the throne himself once they defeat Mordred.
 In one of Evelance's outposts, they find the last artefact, and then set about liberating the villages of the nearby Wastelands, where they learn the more recent attacks from Evelance Fortress were ordered by Kerberos, not Mordred.
-They storm the fortress, and discover Kerberos has murdered Mordred, desperate to become king himself.
+They storm the fortress and discover Kerberos has murdered Mordred, desperate to become king himself.
 When he sees escape is impossible, he throws himself from the battlements into the valley below.
-Shortly thereafter, Dario marries Ari, and is crowned king.
+Shortly thereafter, Dario marries Ari and is crowned king.